juliensimon/gradio-mcp-server-builder/docs/index.md

 The Model Context Protocol (MCP) is a standard that enables AI assistants and other tools to discover and use your functions.
 Think of it as a universal language that lets AI systems understand what your code can do and how to use it.

 **Why MCP matters:**

-- **AI Integration**: Make your functions available to ChatGPT, Claude, and other AI assistants
+**AI Integration** - Make your functions available to ChatGPT, Claude, and other AI assistants.
+Your tools become part of the AI ecosystem, allowing users to interact with your functionality through natural language.

-- **Tool Discovery**: AI systems can automatically find and understand your tools
+**Tool Discovery** - AI systems can automatically find and understand your tools.
+The protocol provides metadata that helps AI assistants determine when and how to use your functions.

-- **Standard Protocol**: Works with any MCP-compatible client or framework
+**Standard Protocol** - Works with any MCP-compatible client or framework.
+You're not locked into a specific platform or implementation.

-- **No API Design**: Focus on your functions, not API endpoints
+**No API Design** - Focus on your functions, not API endpoints.
+The protocol handles the communication layer automatically.

 ## Overview